 Eddie V’s occupies a special niche: the feel of a classic supper club combined with impeccable modern seafood.
 The live jazz in the bar sets the mood, and the service hits the sweet spot between formal and warm.
 The Giant Shrimp Alexander — shrimp sautéed in a brandy cream sauce — has been on the menu since the restaurant opened and remains a signature must-order.

-The Greenwood Village location is consistently one of the top performers in the national Eddie V’s restaurant group, drawing regulars from across the metro who make the drive specifically for this experience.
+The Greenwood Village location is consistently one of the top performers in the national Eddie V’s chain, drawing regulars from across the metro who make the drive specifically for this experience.

 Platt Park & Old South Pearl Street